Costs and Scholarships

 Undergraduate Students: The Libermann Scholarship

-Students who receive the scholarship usually get between $3,000 to $18,000 per academic year.
+Students who receive the scholarship usually get between $5,000 to $22,000 per academic year.
 It is renewable for four years of study.
-Full scholarships are not available.
+Full scholarships and financial aid are not available to international students.

 Contact your graduate school directly to ask about funding opportunities.
 You can also read the graduate financing page.
-The Libermann Scholarship is only available for undergraduates.
+(NOTE: The Libermann Scholarship is only available for undergraduates.)

 Other University-Based Assistance